ZiGaMi/Sine-LUT-Generator/README.md

  * @note   This table is automatically generated with a help of
  *         sine_lut_gen.py python script version V0.1.0
  *
- *         Script can be found under /utils directory *
  *     Size of LUT in bytes: 2048
  *
  *     Generated sine signal property: